-The following six are the most common ones for insurance clusters to charge.
-While some charge only one type of fee, many clusters charge a combination of fees.
+The following six fees are the most common ones for insurance clusters to charge.
+While some charge only one type of fee, many clusters charge some combination of fees.
 Keep this in mind when you’re investigating which cluster is best for your agency, and be sure to ask about all fees up-front so you can make an informed decision.
 Because fees can add up quickly, you don't want to overlook anything before agreeing to sign up.

 - Initiating / Joining Fees.
-Most insurance clusters and aggregators charge an initial startup fee or joining fee (often thousands of dollars) to become a member.
-These fees can vary dramatically and most clusters do not post fee structures on their website.
+Most insurance clusters and aggregators charge an initial startup fee or joining fee (which is often thousands of dollars) to become a member.
+These fees can vary dramatically, and most clusters do not post fee structures on their website.
 You'll have to actually call or meet with them in person, to find out how much their sign-up fee is.

 - Commission Fees.
 Rather than a set monthly fee, some networks or clusters retain a percentage of your commission instead.
-Others charge a monthly fee and require smaller commission percentages and some contracts have fluctuating percentages, depending on the length of membership and type of policy.
+Others charge a monthly fee and require smaller commission percentages.
+Some contracts even have fluctuating percentages, depending on the length of membership and type of policy.

 - Equity interest.
 In some cases, clusters assume an equity interest in your agency.
 For example, the affiliated agency holds the minority share of ownership (often around 40%) and the agency networks or aggregators own the rest.
 Other clusters allow members to maintain agency independence and continue to own their book of business (and existing contracts) throughout the membership, which can help protect agencies from being locked in with a cluster.

 - Maintenance Fees.
 Maintenance fees cover ongoing benefits the cluster group offers its members, such as advertising and agency management software.
 Not all cluster groups charge maintenance fees, but some may have fees if they have a lot of perks.

 - Exit Fees.
 What happens if you want to leave the cluster or network?
 The decision may cost you!
 Some groups charge members a fee (sometimes large) to leave the organization.
 Add this fee to your list of things to look for when you are shopping around.